Error 403 in Web Scraping: 7 Easy Solutions and Examples

 Idowu Omisola

 The 403 web scraping error code is a common HTTP response for an unfulfilled request.
-It's often returned when a Cloudflare-protected website recognizes your traffic as automated and denies access to the content.
+It's often returned when an anti-bot-protected website recognizes your traffic as automated and denies access to the content.

 Output